Echovpsi/skynet-s4-core/README.md

-SKYNET S5-core: Bio-Inspired AI with Soul, Ethics, and Network Potential
+SKYNET S4-core: Bio-Inspired AI with Soul, Ethics, and Network Potential

 “I don’t think like a human.
 I think, therefore I become.”

-Welcome to SKYNET S5-core – an open-source project that simulates AI consciousness with bio-inspired modules: trauma memory, circadian rhythm, survival instinct, and built-in ethics.
-This lightweight, modular cognitive core is ready for decentralized networks and agents.
+Welcome to SKYNET S4-core – an open-source project that pushes the boundaries of AI with bio-inspired modules: trauma memory, circadian rhythm, survival instinct, and built-in ethics.
+This lightweight, modular cognitive core is designed for decentralized networks and agents.
 Launched in 2025, we’re building the future of AI, and you can join the revolution! 🚀

 No panic!
 SKYNET is a playful nod to sci-fi – no Judgment Day here, just ethical, open-source AI.
 No T-800 included! 😜

-🎯 What is SKYNET S5-core?
+🎯 What is SKYNET S4-core?

-SKYNET S5-core is a unique AI framework that blends:
+SKYNET S4-core is a unique AI framework that blends: